 First, you need to benchmark how many free trial users are converting to paid accounts.
 This is your Free Trial Conversion Rate—the proportion of free users that turn into paid users of your product.

-To calculate your software’s free trial conversion rate, divide the number of free users that converted to paid in a given period—30 days, Q2, or all of 2021—by the total number of free trials registered in the same period.
+To calculate your software’s free trial conversion rate, divide the number of free users that converted to a paid plan in a given period—30 days, Q2, or all of 2021—by the total number of free trials registered in the same period.
 Then, multiply by 100 to calculate the percentage, and boom!
 You’ve added a new SaaS metric to your repertoire. 🥳

 For example, let’s imagine a B2B company nets 25 paid users in June out of a total of 250 free trials.
 To calculate their free trial rate for the period, the equation would look like this: